Roots of Rock n’ Roll, Vol. 1: 1927–1938

 14The Rhythm of the Range

-Gene Autry (“The Singing Cowboy”) et Johnny Marvin
+Gene Autry (“The Singing Cowboy”) and Johnny Marvin

 Gene Autry2:32